 Food is an important part of Malaysian culture, as you will soon find out!

-Since the Perhentian Marine Research Station has been running we have…
+Since the Perhentian Marine Research Station was established, we have successfully…

 Looking to the Future

-PMRS is constantly looking for ways to move forward; we and the Perhentian Turtle Project helped publish our first paper in 2017* and we’re looking to publish many more in the future.
+The Perhentian Marine Research Station is constantly looking for ways to move forward; Together with the Perhentian Turtle Project, we published our first research paper in 2017 and are looking to publish many more in the future.

-In addition to the coral reef and seagrass research, we are also setting up an exciting new shark project, aiming to assess the islands’ shark population and movements.
+In addition, we are also setting up an exciting new shark project, aiming to assess the islands’ shark population and movements.

 We are currently collaborating with Dr James Tan of University Malaysia Terengganu and Dr Alex Lechner of the Malaysian campus of Nottingham University and hope to host lectures about their work when they visit later this year!

-4 Easy Steps to Book Your Diving Adventure:
+4 Easy Steps to Book Your Volunteering Adventure: